Mehedi61/pencil-sketch/README.md

 # pencil-sketch
-Turn any image into a pencil sketch
+Turn an image into a pencil sketch